daatanasov/Artificial-Intelligence-Course-Assignments/homework5_Naive_Bayes_Classifier/README.md

     5. the model is tested with data it has never seen before, i.e. it is tested with **chunk 2**
     6. the accuracy of the model is calculated based on how many correct predictions it made and that accuracy is stored

-    * Analogously this procedure continues (the model is trained on 9 of the chunks and tested on the last chunk) until the model is tested on all 10 chunks
+    * Analogously this procedure continues (the model is trained on 9 of the chunks and tested on the remaining chunk) until the model is tested on all 10 chunks
     * After that the accuracy of the model is computed as mean of the sum of the stored accuracies

 **Data Preprocessing**: